-New York City Noncitizen Voting Challenge (PILF)
+New York 2022 Absentee Voting Laws Challenge

 Learn more about the lawsuits shaping voting rights, redistricting and elections by exploring Democracy Docket’s comprehensive database of cases.
 Click on any case to find a brief summary of the lawsuit and all relevant filings in the “case documents” section.